This command reloads one or more services.

 66 reload foo@foobar:foobaz

-the name of the service inside the module
+where foo@foobar is the name of the module service and foobaz the name of the service inside the module service.

 66 reload -P foo@foobar:foobaz